steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 ### Probability calibration through Fermi-Dirac statistics

-The authors of [[1]](#1) consider a classification model $$\mathcal{M}$$ which has been trained to produce a fitted function $$\hat{f}$$ based on some training data and which does not return calibrated probabilities.
+The authors of [[1]](#1) consider a classification model $$\mathcal{M}$$ which has fit a function $$\hat{f}$$ which does not return calibrated probabilities.

-Given a set of labeled training data $$\mathcal{X}_1$$ with $$n$$ elements that is disjoint from the training data that was used to fit $$\hat{f}$$: to each point $$\mathbf{x} \in \mathcal{X}_1$$ they associate the score $$\hat{f}(\mathbf{x})$$.
+Given a set of labeled training data $$\mathcal{X}_1$$ with $$n$$ elements and that is disjoint from the training data that was used to fit $$\hat{f}$$, to each point $$\mathbf{x} \in \mathcal{X}_1$$ they associate the score $$\hat{f}(\mathbf{x})$$.
 The scores are then sorted in order from highest to lowest.
-Scores corresponding to points which the classifier is more confident belong to the class of interest appear before points for which it is less confident.
+Scores corresponding to points for which the classifier is more confident belong to the class of interest appear before points for which it is less confident.
 Scores are then